netscaler/netscaler-k8s-ingress-controller/canary/README.md

     !!! note "Note"
         Depending on how you are deploying the Citrix ingress controller, you need to edit the YAML file for Citrix ingress controller deployment and modify values for the environmental variables as provided in [deploying Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#deploy-citrix-ingress-controller-as-a-pod).

-1. Deploy the Ingress for securely exposing Spinnaker using the [spin-ingress-ssl.yaml](manifest/spin-ingress-ssl.yaml).
+1. Deploy the Ingress for securely exposing Spinnaker using the [spin-ingress-ssl.yaml](manifest/spin-ingress-ssl.yaml) file.

         kubectl apply -f spin-ingress-ssl.yaml